-These are interesting and important books but some of their key arguments are unconvincing.
-Several key concepts lack adequate definition, including 'social', 'methodological individualism' and 'reductionism'.
-The authors wish to show how political economy lost its soul to a narrow version of economics, bereft of 'social' or historical factors.
-But one never learns the precise meaning of the 'social', and in any case this general claim is highly contestable.
+Mainstream economics will not be challenged effectively by imprecise discourse.
+Particularly in the works by Lee (2009) and Fine and Milonakis (2009, Milonakis and Fine, 2009), several key concepts such as 'methodological individualism' and 'reductionism' lack adequate definition.
+Fine and Milonakis wish to show how political economy lost its soul to a narrow version of economics, bereft of 'social' or historical factors.
+Lee (2009, p.
+7) similarly complains of the 'ahistorical' and 'asocial' character of neoclassical economics.
+But one never learns the precise meaning of the 'social', and in any case this description of neoclassical economics is contestable.

-As an alternative to vaguely-defined 'methodological individualism' the authors propose an equally imprecise 'methodological structurism' (Fine and Milonakis 2009, pp. 149, 153-9).
+As an alternative to vaguely-defined 'methodological individualism' Fine and Milonakis propose an equally imprecise 'methodological structurism' (Fine and Milonakis 2009, pp. 149, 153-9).
 This amounts to a mélange of the work of Anthony Giddens and a few others, with no acknowledgement of some important criticisms of Giddens' work, and without a mention of other significant recent important social theorists such as Margaret Archer, Roy Bhaskar, Pierre Bourdieu, Norbert Elias, Jürgen Habermas and Niklas Luhmann.

-I could find nothing original in this history of economic thought.
+There is nothing original in the history of economic ideas presented by Fine and Milonakis.
 There is no striking use of new sources and no major reinterpretation of known material.
 The authors repeat some discredited misinterpretations, particularly concerning Marshall and the 'marginal revolution', which have been shown in the light of scholarship to be flawed.
+41